lmdu/pytrf/README.rst

 Documentation
 =============

-For more detailed usage, see our documentation: `https://pytrf.readthedocs.io <https://pytrf.readthedocs.io>`_
+For more detailed usage, see our manual: `https://pytrf.readthedocs.io <https://pytrf.readthedocs.io>`_